-What is Fatty Liver Syndrome and how does a cat get it?
+What is hepatic lipidosis and how does a cat get it?

-Feline Fatty Liver Syndrome (FLS) is also known as feline hepatic lipidosis.
+Hepatic lipidosis is also known as fatty liver syndrome.
 This disease is unique to cats and is one of the most common liver diseases seen in cats.

 When fat is broken down rapidly to supply energy and nutrients to the anorectic cat, it can overwhelm the ability of the liver to process it.
 This fat becomes stored in and around the liver cells, further compromising liver function.
 The cat usually becomes icteric or jaundiced, as evidenced by a yellow color in the whites of the eyes or in the skin.
 At this point, the disease will be fatal if not treated rapidly and aggressively.

 How is hepatic lipidosis diagnosed?

-Diagnosis of FLS is made from blood tests that demonstrate poor liver function and from a liver biopsy or aspirate.
+Diagnosis of hepatic lipidosis is made from blood tests that demonstrate poor liver function and from a liver biopsy or fine needle aspirate.
 The latter may be performed during an exploratory surgery or by inserting a needle into the liver through the skin.
 The liver sample is sent to a veterinary pathologist for analysis.
-A cat with FLS will have a large amount of fat in and among the liver cells.
+A cat with hepatic lipidosis will have a large amount of fat in and among the liver cells.
 Other diagnostic tests may be performed in an effort to determine why the cat originally stopped eating.
 If the cause for anorexia is treatable or resolved, the prognosis is reasonably good.